Make use of high quality 360 imagery with one pass that collects data for many uses.

 Plenty of private companies need this data.
 They likely already had a solution in place for data collection, but it would have required time and money in resources.

-Let’s walk through some of the areas where data can be capitalized on, some used to monitor maintenance, others for competitor activity.
+Let’s walk through some of the areas where you can capitalize on data, such as monitoring maintenance or competitor activity.

-Companies providing electrical cars can view the location of charging points, plan where new points should be installed, and whether there is high-current infrastructure nearby.
+Companies providing electric cars can view the location of charging points, plan where new points should be installed, and whether there is high-current infrastructure nearby.

-They could also see the areas where other electrical cars are parked, and potentially target advertising in that area for new customers.
+They could also see the areas where other electric cars are parked, and potentially target advertising in that area for new customers.

 When insurance companies are surveying buildings for quotations, having accurate data on hand saves time for site visits.
 Damage assessment can also be carried out using historical data as a comparison to present-day damage.

-In a similar vein tax authorities can gauge the features of buildings from 360° imagery.
-The number of floors, the number of windows a building has, or whether it has had any improvements that can all be checked using street-view imagery data.
+In a similar vein, tax authorities can gauge the features of buildings from 360° imagery.
+The number of floors, the number of windows a building has, or whether it has had any improvements can all be checked using street-view imagery data.

 Street light providers can use the imagery to ascertain how many and what types of street lights are within a given boundary, whether lighting is energy-saving, ‘smart-lighting’, LED, or solar-powered.
 This is very helpful in managing the sustainability of lighting in a given area.

 Rented storage facilities, affectionately known as ‘warehouse hotels’, deliver storage units to residential areas and collect them once full.
-They need to gauge where the unit can be dropped off and whether there is access around it for the period of time required.
-Data can help check roads, parking measures, and the accessibility to a resident’s house or garden.
+They need to gauge where to drop off the unit and determine the access around it.
+Data can help check roads, parking measures, and accessibility to a resident’s house or garden.

 Another way to capitalize on data is to sell it to companies that manufacture and install playgrounds.

-Firstly, the surrounding space can be analyzed to see what style of playground is best suited, for example, if many surrounding buildings have wood or stone, a more natural-themed park in neutral tones will fit.
-For playgrounds already built, the year of installation can be checked, and to monitor when parts were repaired or repainted, and if they are due to be replaced.
-The size of the area can be measured and the surface materials used identified.
+Firstly, the surrounding space can be analyzed to determine the best-suited style of playground.
+For example, if many surrounding buildings feature wood or stone, a more natural-themed park with neutral tones will likely fit.
+For playgrounds, you can check the installation year and monitor when to repair or repaint parts.
+Measure the size of the area and identify the surface materials used.

 Schools can also make use of this data when considering multiple playground providers, and playground manufacturers have current and historical data to share.